jonatan1986/CDR_Project/README.md

 a chunk from the file. each thread contains threads which perform tasks in paraller manner(reading from input,parsing input, writing to output)

 things to note:
-*if you want to build  - type in commnand line "make" , but you could use the executables.
+*if you want to build  - type in commnand line "make" , but you could use the executables which are already built(GenerateCdr && GenerateFile).
 * you could simply run the project ("./GenerateCdr")
 * if you want to generate the input file you run the executable("./GenerateFile")
 * exe file "GenerateFile" generates an input file, whose amount of subscribers is grabbed from "cdrconfig.txt".